A self-organized criticality participative pricing mechanism for selling zero-marginal cost products

-We believe this model may motivate quantitative researchers to further explore this topic.
-As a result, new economic models may emerge for situations where there is little or no interaction between the economic agents.
+And as we have shown, under both rational and not rational hypotheses, it is likely that this method yields a larger total income compared with the PWYW method, and probably also with NYOP.
+We also compared the method with a fixed price strategy.
+In this case, the results depend on the shape of the bid distribution.

+It is interesting to note that the selling context analyzed here, where the seller has infinite products to sell, is very different from the traditional one where the seller only has one product to sell.
+In this last case, there are many mathematical techniques that study which auction rules lead to the highest average prices.
+However, in our case, this is still missing.
+We believe that the model presented here may motivate quantitative researchers to further explore this topic and develop new models for continuous sales of infinite products.
+Moreover, behavioral economic experiments and empirical data may help us answer: which auction rules lead to the ``highest'' total income?, and more precisely, how is $F(x)$ modified by the auction rule?
+This last question is especially important for identifying a true optimal auction mechanism.

+Finally, we believe that our model could also be used by companies to establish the initial price of a novel product with limited or unlimited stock.

-On the following subsection we discuss some considerations for the implementation of the model, and some relevant questions to the field of behavioral economics: what is the impact of information sharing in the model?
-What is the empirical price distribution?
+In the following subsections, we discuss some considerations for implementing the model and some relevant questions: What is the empirical price distribution?